joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 11 F
 ## 2020 Queen Marked

+2021-05-07 Brood, eggs, saw the queen no signs of swarming.
+Very small.

 2021-05-01 Brood, eggs, saw the queen no signs of swarming.

 2021-04-24 Found queen cells, so moved Berenice to one side (to the South), left the queen cells to start a new colony ([Wendy]({{ site.baseurl }}/queens/2021-wendy.html)).
 A lot of the flying bees appeared to just follow so they might have been in the mood to swarm.